emilybrokaw/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-external-systems/optional-exercise-3-test-the-service-through-remote-api.md

 ## Find the Test Site ID

 We have to find an ID (`groupId`) for the site where we are going to create our test assignments.
 We will use the default guest site for this exercise.
-Sign in to your Liferay DXP instance with your web browser at localhost:8080.
+Sign in to your Liferay DXP instance with your web browser at `localhost:8080`.
 Open the site administration panel in the *Product Menu*.
 Find the *Site ID* value in the Configuration settings.

 ## Add an Assignment Using Browser Console

 Make sure that you are logged in to your instance.
-Open the JavaScript console of your favorite browser (Usually __Ctrl+Shift+J__ (Windows / Linux) or __Cmd+Opt+J__ (OSX)).
-Use the following JSON snippet in the Javascript console (__check that the site ID matches__).
+Open the JavaScript console of your favorite browser--usually __Ctrl+Shift+J__ (Windows / Linux) or __Cmd+Opt+J__ (OSX).
+Use the following JSON snippet in the Javascript console (check that the site ID matches).

 ```json
 Liferay.Service('/gradebook.assignment/add-assignment', {